PANTHEONtech/sonic-platform-vpp/docs/guides/setup_sonic_vpp.md

 #### Solution
 1. **Adjust CPU cores for protobuf tests script**:
-   - Go to the workspace/scripts directory, we'll need the `manage_cores.sh` script:
+   - Depending on which build you do, go into the respective project folder (dev or sonic-platform-vpp), we'll need the `manage_cores.sh` script:
         ```sh
-        cd $HOME/workspace/scripts
+        cd $HOME/workspace/dev/docs/guides/scripts
         ```
-   - Edit the PROTOBUF_TESTS_PATH variable inside the script to match the project path you are building right now
    - Run the script to limit CPU cores used during building process (4-6 is recommended):
         ```sh
         ./manage_cores.sh --protobuf <number_of_cores>